 Before you start your job search, take a moment to define where you want to get to.
 You’ll be in a better position if your next move is a step in the right direction.
 If you’re currently employed, make sure the goals you’re chasing can’t be achieved in the company you’re already in – if they can, you may not need to look for a new job at all.

-As the old saying goes, “fail to plan and plan to fail”.
+As the old saying goes, ‘fail to plan and plan to fail’.
 It’s important to get organised before you start a job search.
-Update your resume and LinkedIn profile.
+Update your resume and portfolio if needed.
+Ensure your LinkedIn profile and other online platforms you use for your career are current.
 Contact your referees and ensure they’re happy to supply you with a reference.
-Set up a spreadsheet so you can track your applications.
+Set up a spreadsheet or use a program to track your applications.
 Plus, check your wardrobe to make sure you’ve got something to wear to your interviews.

 3. Set time aside